isabella232/Specs-18/Spaces/index.md

 Referencing individual entities should still require a space (unless it's the default space) since some resources (like projects) can be reference by name, which _may only be unique within a space?_

 Once an instance has multiple spaces, it might be risky to continue using api routes that don't include a space, since you might inadvertently make changes to the wrong space.
 It may be safer to always explicitly specify the space.
 It might be useful to provide an option to users to disable the routes that infer the space if it is absent, which will cause those routes to return an error response if they are hit.

+### Teams and Roles via the API

+Although teams and roles span the bridge between global and space levels, they should be considered global for the purposes of the API.
+For example `/api/teams` should return all teams for the Octopus instance.
+These could possibly be filtered for a given space, e.g. `/api/teams?space={SpaceID}`, but this is different to the other routes described above.

 ## Database